Make Your Logs Work for You

 START FREE TRIAL

 Logs are a ubiquitous component of IT.
-They come in all shapes and sizes from a huge variety of sources and possible destinations.
+They come in all shapes and sizes from a wide variety of sources and possible destinations.
 But at the end of the day, all types of logging serve a fundamental role in a technological infrastructure: they allow a system to record information about its behavior to a persistent medium.
-People can then look at this information and reconstruct what happened so they can detect and fix whatever issues they might find.
+People can then review this information and reconstruct what happened, allowing them to detect and address any issues they may find.

 Let’s start by covering some basic filtering options.
-Instead of showing you every possible option, I’m just going to cover the main ones so you can get the gist of it.
+Instead of showing you every possible option, I’ll cover the main ones so you can get a sense of the overall approach.
 With the basic options out of the way, we can continue to more advanced ones.

 With the Event View window open, expand the Windows Logs option.
 Then, right-click Application and click on Filter Current Log.